 Various nutritional deficiencies have been described in children with ASDs.
 These can be due to several reasons, such as limited food preferences or specific food/texture aversions.
 Food selectivity is common in children with ASD between the ages of 3 and 11 years, including picky eating and food refusal.

-Other studies have reported poor protein intake, vitamin B12 deficiency, and iron deficiency in children with ASDs.(2, 3) Food selectivity has been shown to be an important risk factor in the development of nutritional deficiencies with ASDs.
-Children with a more restricted diet may be more likely to suffer from inadequate intake of nutrients and develop nutritional deficiencies.(1, 3)
+Children with ASDs can have poor protein intake as well as frequent nutrient deficiencies, including fiber, vitamin D, vitamin E, calcium, vitamin B12, and iron deficiencies.
+Food selectivity or picky eating is an important risk factor in the development of nutritional deficiencies.
+Children with a more restricted diet may be more likely to consume inadequate nutrients and develop nutritional deficiencies.